Rishabh96M/IK_FK_Model_3R/README.md

 # IK_Model_3R
-Inverse Kinematics model of a system having 1 roll motor and 2 pitch motors on MATLAB.
-Calculates all the angles for a given point of the end effector.
-You can also trace a given set of corordinates and visualize it on a graph.
+Inverse Kinematics and Forward Kinematics model of a system having 1 roll motor and 2 pitch motors on MATLAB.
+Calculates all the angles for a given locus or trajectory of the end effector.
+You can also visualize it on a graph.

 ### Requirments
 Matlab or Octave